kevinkovalchik/UpSetPlotly/dev_notes.md

 2. Plot number of elements in each set in a bar chart.
 3. Create the little "circle and bar" things under the bar chart to indicate which intersection a given bar belongs to.
 4. Ideally, allow for secondary plots up above the bar plots.
 E.g. boxplot of some other variable.
-5. Need to be able to limit how many intersects get displayed as the number increases exponentially.
+5. Need to be able to limit how many intersects get displayed because the number increases exponentially.
+This could be something like we show the top two or three intersections per sample, or only show intersections that are significantly large (by some measure...).

 I think I can do this in two subplots (three (or more) if you count the secondary plot(s)).
 The subplots share an x-axis, which represents all the different intersections.
 The top subplot is simply a bar chart.
 The bottom subplot